Marijuana Yes, Abortion No: What's Going On In Texas? | Benzinga

 Despite these more progressive policies, a law banning abortion after six weeks went into effect statewide on Wednesday.

-This is one of the strictest and most unreasonable abortion laws in the United States, especially in view of the fact that most women are unaware that they are pregnant in the first six weeks.
+This is one of the strictest abortion laws in the United States, especially in view of the fact that most women are unaware that they are pregnant in the first six weeks.

 The new law allows citizens to report abortion providers and gives them a reward of at least $10,000 if the lawsuit is successful.